 Time will tell us where this intense and longstanding debate will finally lead.
 However, the House is due to start hearing arguments soon, making resolution on the issue one step closer to becoming a reality.

-For more information on the Amazon Tax Debate and how you can weigh in with your opionions, we recommend the following resources:
+For more information on the Amazon Tax Debate and how you as a low investment business can weigh in with your opinions, we recommend the following resources: